Kakamotobi/Learned/DSA/14-Priority-Queue.md

 ```

 ## Priority Queue Implementation Using Min Binary Heap
+- Lower priority value means the highest priority.
+- Use the priority of each element to build the heap.
 ```js
 // Each Node has a value and a priority (which is used to build the heap). class Node {